-• Potentials for growth of renewable energies in the alpine space
+Potentials for growth of renewable energies in the alpine space

 The above presentation of the key renewable energy sources shows that each technology has advantages and disadvantages that should be carefully considered in view of a further extension of these technologies.
-Furthermore, geographical and socio-economic conditions vary significantly between the alpine regions.
-No one-fits-all-strategy can be implemented in such a heterogenous context.
-Therefore it is imperative for each alpine region to analyse carefully its' strengths and weaknesses, opportunities and threats in the field of renewable energy production.
+Furthermore, geographical and socioeconomic conditions significantly vary between the alpine regions.
+No one-fits-allstrategy can be implemented in such a Therefore it is heterogenous context. imperative for each alpine region to analyse carefully its' strengths and weaknesses, opportunities and threats in the field of renewable energy production.
 The geomorphology of the Alps, the potential trade-offs with tourism and nature conservation and the economic prospects for individual regions should be carefully weighed up against each other.
 There is currently no full and comprehensive potential analysis about what types of renewable energy sources for the regions and sites are best and what potential trade-offs occur.
 A coordinated and alpine-wide energy initiative would therefore contribute to the systematic strengthening of rural areas by the expansion of renewable energies, especially the very peripheral areas in the Alps.

 Due to the technical advantages and disadvantages of different energy sources it is clear that a one-sided extension of a specific renewable energy carrier cannot lead to a reliable and stable energy supply.
 In this context it appears to be even more important to develop an alpine-wide energy strategy.
-To avoid a supply shortage, an alpine-wide smart grid, eventually in combination with so-called virtual power plants96 could be a way to achieve a balanced energy mix from renewable energy sources in the Alps.
-The regions can contribute to this effort depending on their individual site conditions.
-Bottom-up initiatives and procedures on the local and regional level could accelerate the change of the energy paradigm, as it has for example in the case in Voralberg.
+To avoid a supply shortage, an alpine-wide smart grid, eventually in combination with so-called virtual power plants80 could be a way to achieve a